José Raúl Capablanca: Death

 When admitted to Mt.
 Sinai Hospital, the examination showed: Patient critically ill in deep coma, unreceptive to nocioceptive stimuli, unequal pupils with the left one dilated (fixed and unresponsive to light), left facial palsy, left hemiplegia, globally depressed tendinous reflexes and arterial tension 280/140.
 A lumbar puncture was performed which showed hemorrhagic cerebrospinal fluid (CSF) with a pressure of 500 mm of water.

 The full autopsy, by Drs.
 Moschcowitz, Prill, and Levin, showed that the right thalamus was almost totally destroyed, and in its place was a hematoma 2 inches wide and 2 inches high.
 The whole ventricular system and cisterna magna were flooded with blood.
 The gyri were flattened and sulci narrowed, consistent with years of extreme hypertension.
-His heart was enlarged, 575 g instead of the normal 300–350 g, including 3 cm hypertrophy of left ventricle wall.
+He also had severe cardiomegaly or enlarged heart, in his case 575 g instead of the normal 300–350 g, including left ventricular hypertrophy (LVH): 3 cm [hypertrophy] of the left ventricle wall.
 This wall had a number of subendiocardial hemorrhages, which was later proved to be common in patients with severe intercranial hypertension.
 This caused the release of a large amount of vasoactive substances into the bloodstream, including acetylcholine and noradrenaline that caused these hemorrhages.

 The lumbar puncture was a bad idea, as intracranial hypertension is now a well-known contraindication because it releases the pressure of the cerebrospinal fluid counteracting the herniating force of the hypertension.
 But neurosurgeon Orlando Hernández-Meilán has said that it made no difference, as Capablanca could not have been revived even if the best modern medicine had been available.

 Capablanca was given a public funeral in Havana's Colón Cemetery on 15 March 1942.